ansible-community/ara/doc/source/faq.rst

 The minimum required version of Ansible to run ARA is 2.1.0.0.

+ARA is developed and tested against the latest versions of Ansible:
-ARA is developed, tested and used with Ansible 2.1.x and 2.2.x.
+2.1.x and 2.2.x.

 Ansible 2.0.x is `no longer supported`_.

 .. _no longer supported: https://groups.google.com/forum/#!topic/ansible-devel/6-6FdxZ94kc